-The College Navigator can help students learn more about institutions they are interested in, including the types of degrees and programs they offer, admission requirements, campus safety statistics, accreditation information, retention and graduation rates, etc. Published by the U.S. Department of Education.
+The College Navigator can help you learn more about institutions you may be interested in, including the types of degrees and programs they offer, admission requirements, campus safety statistics, accreditation information, retention and graduation rates, etc. Published by the U.S. Department of Education.

-The College Scorecard provides students and families the critical information they need to make smart decisions about where to enroll for higher education.
-The College Scorecard highlights key indicators about the cost and value of institutions across the country to help students choose a school that is well-suited to meet their needs, priced affordably, and is consistent with their educational and career goals.
+The College Scorecard provides you and your family with the critical information needed to make smart decisions about where to enroll for higher education.
+The College Scorecard highlights key indicators about the cost and value of institutions across the country to help you choose a school that is well suited to meet your needs, priced affordably, and is consistent with your educational and career goals.
 Published by the U.S. Department of Education.